 3. Setting up the tub

 a.
 Most baby tubs available are shaped so as to support the infant’s neck and head.
-They usually have a mat or sling that prevents baby from being completely submerged in water.
+They usually have a mat or sling that prevents the baby from being completely submerged in water.

 Place the baby bath in a clean sink, bathtub, or on the floor, depending on the manufacturer’s instructions.

 b.
 Do not use a full-size adult bathtub to bathe a newborn baby.
-They are too deep, and it’s difficult to make sure baby doesn’t slip during the bath.
+They are too deep, and it’s difficult to make sure the baby doesn’t slip during the bath.

 c.
-If your baby tub does not have a tread on the bottom to keep baby from slipping, line it with a washcloth or a separate bath mat.
+If your baby tub does not have a tread on the bottom to keep the baby from slipping, line it with a washcloth or a separate bath mat.